Skip to content

 Run the application:

-You can run your Java Code through various methods, such as an IDE, Maven, Gradle, or directly via the java -jar command.
-The following example uses the java command to start the application:
+You can run your Java Code through various means, such as IDE, Maven, Gradle, or directly via the java -jar command.
+The following example starts the application using the java command:

 java \